Prompt Traces

 attempt | Attempt number (0 = initial, 1+ = reprompt retries) |

-Traces are linked to records by action_name and record_id (matching source_guid).
+Traces are linked to records by action_name and record_id.
+The value used for record_id depends on the run path:

 Viewing Traces in the Data Explorer